 King Penguins breed on many of the Sub-Antarctic Islands.
 South Georgia and Crozet islands are home to the largest populations.
 Here there are several hundred thousand breeding pairs.
 The colonies occupy beaches, and valleys and moraines free of snow and ice.
 King Penguins prefer level ground near the sea.
 King penguins are occasionally found on South Sandwich Island off the Antarctic Peninsula.
 Some new colonies have been seen establishing themselves in Patagonia, South America.

 Macaroni penguins weigh between 4 and 7 kg depending on their breeding stage and gender, and are approximately 70 cm tall.
 Life expectancy is 20 years or more.
 The Macaroni Penguin is easily distinguishable from other penguins due to the yellow-orange crest on their heads.
 This crest starts between their eyes and extends through their head in a V-shaped form.
 Macaroni Penguins have bright red eyes with a thick, orange beak.

 The Sub-Antarctic islands is where you can find the Macaroni Penguin.
 The Antarctic Peninsula is home to one colony.
-Larger colonies are located in South Georgia, Kerguelen, Heard, McDonald, Crozet and the Marion Islands.
+South Georgia, Kerguelen, Heard, McDonald, Crozet and the Marion Islands feature larger colonies.